Santiago-Coronado/Jump_King_Team/Videojuego/GDD_Template.md

 Imagine the fun challenge of games like jump king but with the addictive gameplay of a roguelite.
 Welcome to Knight's Fall, where every leap is a gamble, and every fall is a lesson.

 You control a knight who must climb a mysterious tower to rescue the princess.
-However, the tower changes with each attempt: platforms, enemies, biomes and objects are randomly generated.
-As you climb, you'll unlock new jumping abilities and attacks that will make you feel more powerful.
+However, the tower changes with each attempt: platforms, enemies, biomes and objects are randomly selected.
+As you climb, you'll unlock new jumping abilities that will make you feel more powerful.
 Can you break the cycle and reach the top?

 ### **Gameplay**